 EIST (Enhanced Intel SpeedStep Technology) allows the system to automatically adjust processor voltage and core frequency to reduce power consumption and heat dissipation.
-The options are Disabled, and Enabled.
+The options are Disabled and Enabled.

-Turbo Mode (Available when Power Technology is set to Custom and EIST is set to Enabled)
+Turbo Mode (Available when Power Technology is set to Custom and EIST is enabled)